providedh/collaborative-platform/README.md

+# Collaborative Platform

-# Running Collaborative Platform for development
+## 1. Running Collaborative Platform for development with Docker
->###### note: to run platform without docker, install postgres, redis and elasticsearch locally and set those to run on default ports.
-In settings.py change respective hosts to localhost and manually initialize postgres DB.
-Then set up virtualenv locally, and run migrations and ES initilaization just like in docker setup.

-The recommended way:

-## 0. Install & run docker, docker-compose and add yourself to docker group to allow executing docker command without sudo
+### 1.0.
+Install & run docker, docker-compose and add yourself to docker group to allow executing docker command without sudo
 * Before installing any new packets, it is recommended to perform full system update
 `$ yay -Syu`
 and reboot, to load any changed kernel modules.